 Biostatistics MS students interested in the PhD degree program have the opportunity to apply to the program in the summer after their first year if eligible.
-There is no limit on how many MS students may be admitted to the PhD pathway; on average, approximately two students move from the MS to PhD each year.
+The MS to PhD admissions process is as rigorous as the regular admissions process.
+While there is no set number of slots for admission, on average, approximately one or two students are admitted from the MS to the PhD program each year.
 Current MS students interested in applying to the PhD degree program should see preparation tips, admission requirements, and instructions below.

 Preparing for PhD Level Work